The Prescription Drug Cost Crisis Hitting Texas Seniors

 What You Should Do Right Now

-Here are concrete action steps to ensure you're maximizing the 2025 Part D changes and minimizing your prescription drug costs:
+Here are concrete action steps to ensure you're maximizing the 2026 Part D rules and minimizing your prescription drug costs:

 If You're Currently on Medicare: